bodom0015/k8-labels/README.md

 ```

 ### About Grapes
 "Grapes" is Groovy dependency grabbing system.
 The first time Docker runs this image, it may take a minute to download all required JARs.
-They will be cached in the `.grapes` folder alongside this script.
+They will be cached in the `.grapes` folder alongside this script, making subsequent runs of the script much faster.

 To force dependencies to re-download, you can delete the `.grapes` folder before running the Docker image.